prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-targeting-ios.md

 You can retrieve and set the subjectToGDPR for targeting:

 ```
-if let subjectToGDPR = Targeting.shared.subjectToGDPR {
-    //do something with subjectToGDPR
-};

 guard let subjectToGDPR = Targeting.shared.subjectToGDPR else {
     print("There was an error retrieving subjectToGDPR)
     return
 }

-//do something with subjectToGDPR

 ```

 ```